Educational Sessions for Parkinson's Disease

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the DBS Virtual Learning Experience treatment for Parkinson's Disease?
+What evidence suggests that the DBS Virtual Learning Experience is effective for educating Parkinson's Disease patients?

 This trial is for individuals with Parkinson's Disease who are candidates for Deep Brain Stimulation (DBS) surgery.
 They should be able to attend two online educational sessions about DBS, including a Q&A. The specific inclusion and exclusion criteria are not provided in the details given.